G-Hensley/G-Hensley/README.md

 ### About Me

-I’m a dedicated full stack developer with a passion for creating responsive, user-friendly web applications.
+I’m a dedicated full stack engineer with a passion for creating responsive, user-friendly web applications.
 Currently pursuing a B.S. in Software Engineering at Western Governors University (expected graduation May 2025), I have hands-on experience with both front-end and back-end technologies.
 My goal is to join a collaborative team where I can contribute to innovative projects and continue learning new technologies.
 I am always working on building my skills, either by building projects, completing code challenges, working towards certificates and certifications, or working on college classes.

 ### 🛠️ Skills